lukaszmadrzynski/Website-Update/content/pages/about-us.md

       Northwest Yunnan, China.
-Co-founders Lynne Lyu and Lukasz Madrzynski envisioned a travel company that not only offered unforgettable experiences but also championed sustainable practices and fostered genuine connections with local communities.
-We believe that travel to China, particularly in regions like Lijiang and Shangri-La, should be a force for good, enriching both visitors and the places they explore. </div>
+Co-founders Lynne Lyu and Lukasz Madrzynski envisioned a travel company that not only offered unforgettable experiences but also championed sustainable practices and fostered genuine connections with local communities. </div>

     actions: []
     colors: bg-light-fg-dark